-Whole30 Picadillo is a true family favourite!
-I’ve made it more times than I can count and each batch is better than the last!
-It’s easy, delicious, feeds a crowd and tastes even better the next day!
+This Whole30 Picadillo is a true family favourite!
+Served with freshly fried tostones, some avocado and maybe some rice, it’s a delicious way to use your favourite type of ground meat.
+I’ve personally made this picadillo more times than I can count and each batch is better than the last!
+It’s easy, feeds a crowd and tastes even better the next day!
 You can batch cook it and freeze in individual packets for quick-and-easy weeknight meals.
 Or, you can make it for a special occasion!
 It’s always a crowd pleaser!

-Picadillo is a classic Cuban dish made by sautéing ground beef with onions, peppers, olives, capers, raisins and spices.
-Personally, I like my Picadillo without the capers.
-I find that the olives add enough of the briney, salty flavours here.
+This Picadillo recipe is inspired by Cuban versions made by sautéing ground beef with onions, peppers, olives, capers, raisins and spices.
+Personally, I like my Picadillo without the capers and raisins.
+I find that the olives add enough of the briney, salty flavours and I prefer it not to be sweet from the raisins.
 If you wanna include both, go for it!
-You’re the boss, applesauce 😉
+You’re the boss, applesauce!

 Lately, I’ve been serving this Whole30 Picadillo with a side of my Zesty Purple Cabbage Slaw and Tostones.
 Each recipe is Whole30 compliant and Paleo so they will suit your lifestyles year-round.